Mark Pincus: Bolinas COVID-19 testing

 In April 2020, Pincus, Finnish entrepreneur Jyri Engeström and biotech executive Cyrus Harmon, organized and financed community-wide COVID-19 testing in their hometown of Bolinas, California.
 It was one of the first cases of community-wide testing in the US.
 Through their efforts Bolinas was able to test every one of its 1,600 residents for COVID-19 for free.
 Pincus donated the first $100,000 for the initiative, since it was not covered by government funds.

 Canal Alliance

 Pincus donated over $100,000 to Canal Alliance in June 2020.
-Canal Alliance works to provide relief from COVID-19 to families in need.
+Canal Alliance is a nonprofit champion of immigrants who are challenged by a lack of resources and an unfamiliar environment.

 Political views

-In 2020, Pincus, along with many other Silicon Valley tech billionaires, gave the legal maximum dollar amount to support Joe Biden’s presidential campaign.
-Pincus is a longtime supporter of Kamala Harris, and co-hosted a fundraiser for her campaign in 2016.
+Pincus describes his views as libertarian.
+He co-hosted a fundraiser for Kamala Harris's 2016 Senate campaign and in 2020, along with many other Silicon Valley tech billionaires, gave the legal maximum dollar amount to support Joe Biden's presidential campaign.
+In July 2024, Pincus wrote that "Biden looks even riskier than Trump," disagreed with calls for Harris to replace Biden on the Democratic ticket, and praised aspects of Donald Trump's presidency.